what we believe

-Our focus is on helping children become immersed in their natural environment.
+Adults should focus on helping children become immersed in their natural environment.

 We believe a love of science and nature inherently go hand-in-hand.

-We believe living stories offer a natural learning path to introducing new ideas and concepts to children.
+Living stories offer a natural learning path to introduce new ideas and concepts.

 All new concepts in Science Through Nature are introduced as living stories, with the intention of engaging and holding the child's learning experience.

 Learning is a lifestyle.
 It's more than just worksheets or traditional textbooks.